igormironchik/md4qt/README.md

 was an `std::string` with some small third-party library to handle `UTF8`, and benchmark said that the performance was like with `Qt6` `QString`, so I decided to not support third trait.
 Maybe because I so lazy?

-## Where are empty list items and blockquotes?

-* I don't add empty (withouth any data in it) list items in the list.
-Parser do everything right, I just decided to not add empty list items into `MD::Document`.
-For this reason you can even not find whole list if it will contain only empty list items.
-The same is and for blockquotes.

 ## Is it possible to write custom text plugin for this parser?